DavidMDev/SpringBoot-Angular2/README.md

 The application uses Cross Site Request Forgery protection using csrf tokens for authentication.

-- Users can obtain a token by doing a Http GET request on `/api/token` with BASIC auth
+- Users can obtain a token by doing a Http GET request on `/api/token` with BASIC authentication
 - The token must then be placed inside a header called X-XSRF-TOKEN
 - As long as it is valid the user is logged in
 - If the user calls a resource that requires authentication and does not possess the X-XSRF-TOKEN header, the user session is destroyed

 ### TODO

-- Finish user management on the front-end
+- Implement client-side profile editing
 - Implement dynamic roles in the database (loaded from settings.xml at startup)